farlee2121/DevEssentialsBlog/_drafts/2022-04-26-Improved-completeness-automatic-random-testing.md

 Advertising our expectations well follows the [principle of least surprise](https://en.wikipedia.org/wiki/Principle_of_least_astonishment) and produces more intuitive systems.

-## Random Testing Expands Completeness Measures
+## Random Testing Expands Test Completeness

 A system that advertises expectations well can leverage a new kind of testing.